Aladin147/BLKWDS_Manager/project_status.md

 - Prepared the codebase for future Flutter updates
 - Improved code maintainability
 - Ensured compatibility with newer Flutter versions

+**Identified:**

+- Need for a persistent home button for quick navigation back to dashboard

 ### v0.73.0 - Deprecated API Replacement (2025-07-02)